autocrossblog/autocrossblog_astro/src/content/post/2011/2011-03-25-success-the-bushings-are-removed-from-the-upper-control-arms.md

 ---
+tags: [ [ 350z, nissan, setup, suspension, video ] ]
+author: "chris"
 publishDate: 2011-03-25T02:10:52+00:00
+updateDate: 2024-11-15T12:15:17-06:00
+url: "2011/success-the-bushings-are-removed-from-the-upper-control-arms"
+excerpt: "Explore this blog post about the importance of having the right tools, using a home repair task as an example.
+See images and video of the process."
 title: "Success!
 The bushings are removed from the upper control arms"
-excerpt: "Explore this blog post about the importance of having the right tools, using a home repair task as an example.
-See images and video of the process."
-author: chris
-url: 'success-the-bushings-are-removed-from-the-upper-control-arms'
-tags:  [ 350z, nissan, setup, suspension, video ]
-updateDate: 2024-11-15T12:15:17-06:00
 ---

 Well, it just goes to show you.
 Having the right tool for a job is the key to getting the job done right.